Nicki Christensen

 Traverse Mountain

-Charming older homes with character, walkable to the revitalized Main Street shops and restaurants.
-Prices vary widely based on lot size and condition — hidden gems exist here.
+Charming older homes walkable to the revitalized Main Street shops and restaurants.
+Prices vary widely — $400K for a fixer-upper to $700K+ for a renovated home on a large lot.
+Hidden gems exist here for buyers willing to take on cosmetic projects.

 Jordan Willows / Mill Pond